Viajante is Nuno Mendes’s East London rendition of the elBulli experience

-It is no surprise to hear that chef-patron Nuno Mendes has trained at elBulli: the whole experience at Viajante resembled Adrià’s concept, just in a smaller and more informal east-London scale.
+It’s no surprise to hear that chef-patron Nuno Mendes has trained at elBulli: the whole experience at Viajante resembled Adrià’s concept, just on a smaller and more informal east-London scale.

-Let’s start from the numbers: we opted for the nine-course blind menu (yes, every course is a surprise) and went through 16 dishes.
-I had prolonged experiences in my culinary adventures, but I have never faced so many different platters in one session.
+Let’s start with the numbers: we opted for the nine-course blind menu (yes, every course is a surprise) and went through 16 dishes.
+I have had some prolonged experiences throughout my culinary adventures, but I have never faced so many different platters in one session.

 The meal began with a very appealing quartet: Thai Explosion, Amaranth with Sorrel, Squid with Ink and Apple, Young Potato with Yeast and Olive.
 The bread and butter, unexpectedly, was quite uninspiring.

 The Thai explosion was really intense; the amaranth gave a crunchy/sandy sensation on the palate; the squid was very sophisticated; and the baby potato with bacon simply delicious.
 A very promising start.

 The “real deal” began with Pea Custard with Morels and Onion and Crab with Egg Yolk and Rhubarb.
 Both were balanced and delicate; the flavours were natural but not particularly distinctive.
 The pea custard itself was memorable though; it felt like eating a solid version of a very thick pea veloutée.

 Next on the table were Bream with Dill-Chicory and Fennel Caramel and Turbot with Spring Vegetables and Mussels.
 Possibly the highlight of our meal, the bream was incredibly tasty and its texture was counterbalanced by the crunchiness of the crumbs.
 The turbot was all about finesse: ethereal in the foam and grounded with the vegetables.
 It was one of those dishes that prompt you to say: “Can I have another one please?”